IRiK Institutional Risk Constellations of Sexual Violence in Family-related Pedagogical Contexts

 - the expansion of all-day school models, where learning groups are expected to cope with teaching and learning demands and older and younger students working together,

 - the newly organised structure of young people living in care, where efforts are being made at providing a family-type atmosphere for the children and adolescents,

 - boarding schools where learning and growing up are interconnected in their own particular way.

-Conceptualised as an ethnographical field study, the project drew on everyday situations, to gain insights into social practices applied by the participating actors.
-The methods of assessment are participating observation, ethnographic interviews, interviews with experts and group discussions.
+Conceptualised as an ethnographical field study, the project drew on everyday situations to gain insights into social practices applied by the participating actors.
+The methods of assessment were participating observation, ethnographic interviews, interviews with experts and group discussions.

 The following aspects were particularly interesting: